mgrosvenor/tempest/README.md

 :    Directory to look in for inclusion files

+-C CTXTS

+:   List of context identifiers

 -o OUT

 :   Outputs the result to the given filename.

+-W WARN

+:   Changes warning parmeters.
+Suported options are
+* error - turn all warnings into errors
+* no-overwrite - ignore multiple definitions in dictionaries that will overwite each other
+* no-overwrite-context - as above, but when contexts are used
+* no-file-not-found - ignore file not found warnings
+* no-define-fail - ignore poor definitions on the command line (using -D)

 -v, --version